Malocclusion (Misaligned Bite)

 Malocclusion is a big word for a misalignment of your jaw and teeth that can be uncomfortable, cause you some self-consciousness, and even pain.
 The good news is, if you’re suffering from Malocclusion, we have the solutions and the explanation for what is going on.

-What is malocclusion?
+What is Malocclusion?

 In the simplest form, malocclusion is a misaligned bite.
 This is when your teeth and your jaw are not lined up naturally.
 The misalignment causes stress on your mouth and any mouth movement will be more difficult and it could be challenging to do basic activities such as eating and speaking comfortably.
 There is no need to worry as malocclusions are treatable and there are different options based on the type of malocclusion you have been diagnosed with.

-Class 3 malocclusion
+1. Class 3 Malocclusion

 So let’s talk about class three malocclusion.
 This is when your lower teeth are sticking out past the upper teeth, creating a severe underbite.
 In some cases, it can result in a crossbite that can have a series of overlapping upper and lower teeth.
 This malocclusion has 3 different types within its class.

-Class 2 Malocclusion
+2. Class 2 Malocclusion

 A Class two malocclusion is similar to class III but is flip-flopped.
 Class II is when your upper teeth stick out over the lower teeth, affecting your bite alignment, and creating an overbite.
-This is one of the more severe types of malocclusion, so orthodontic help will be recommended.
+This is one of the more severe types, so orthodontic help will be recommended.
 Though it may take longer to fix the bite to a more natural state, you’re still able to get everything fixed up with the right appliances and approach to treatment.

-Class 1 Malocclusion
+3. Class 1 Malocclusion